 Yevgeny Prigozhin [Russian oligarch, the confidant of Vladimir Putin and owner of the Wagner Group], who has recently made a number of complaints about the lack of shells and asked Russian Defense Minister Sergei Shoigu for support in the Bakhmut direction (since a Ukrainian counteroffensive is expected in April-May), claimed to have reached an agreement with the Russian Ministry of Defense on protecting the flanks of the group besieging Bakhmut.

-Pro-Russian sources reported on the resignation of General Rustam Muradov from the post of commander of the Group of Forces “East,” which sustained heavy losses while fighting for Pavlivka in the Vuhledar direction and did not achieve any success.
+Pro-Russian sources reported on the resignation of General Rustam Muradov from the post of commander of the Group of Troops “East,” which sustained heavy losses while fighting for Pavlivka in the Vuhledar direction and did not achieve any success.
 If this news is true, Muradov is likely to have also been removed from the post of commander of the Eastern Military District and transferred to a less significant position.
 However, significant changes in the strategy of the Russian command in connection with this shift should not be expected.

 Regular troops withdrawn from the Bakhmut direction may be operating in the Avdiivka direction.
 Russian forces managed to move slightly south and north of Avdiivka, having captured Kamianka.
 The AFU is rumored to have lost their air defense capabilities in this area, which allowed the RuAF to use attack aircraft at medium and high altitudes (some of the AFU air defense systems might have been sent to protect Ukrainian cities).